mojuwara/note-taking-app/README.md

+### Feature Set
+- Create folders
+- Create files
+- Make text **bold**, *italic* and/or underlined
+- Insert ordered and unordered lists
+- Copy/Paste images

 ### Roadmap
 - DONE - Add functionality to the text editor(Ex: bolding, underline, etc.)
 - DONE - Add a toolbar to the text editor
 - DONE - Add keyboard shortcuts to the text editor
 - DONE - Refactor code, split component into different files and add type annotations
 - DONE - Figure out how to highlight text in the text editor and add questions on right-hand side
-- TODO - Highlight the selected folder and the selected file
+- DONE - Highlight the selected folder and the selected file
+- DONE - Put name of the application in toolbar center
+- DONE - Refactor keeping track of the current file
+- DONE - Ensure file DNE before creating
+- DONE - Add new file to localStorage on file create
+- DONE - Ensure folder DNE
-- TODO - Auto close toolbar when you select a file
+- DONE - Creating a file when there are no folder's yet("unfiled notes" folder)
+- DONE - Expand folder if selected
+- TODO - Support images/videos/links/tables in notes
+- TODO - Support copy/paste
-- TODO - Choose a color that better contrasts grey when bold/italic/etc.
+- TODO - Store directory in localStorage
-- TODO - Put name of the application in toolbar center
+- TODO - Keep track of last opened file in localStorage
+- TODO - Sort files by last date modified?
 - TODO - Keyboard shortcut to hide Drawer
-- TODO - Store file names locally?
-- TODO - Display icon when no file is selected
+- TODO - Display placeholder image when no file is selected
-- TODO - Support up-to 2 levels of folders (FolderA/FolderB/file)
+- TODO - Support 2 levels of folders (FolderA/FolderB/file)
-- TODO - What happens when they click a folder?
-Select first file?
-What if none?
-- TODO - Sort files by last date modified?
-- TODO - Refactor keeping track of the current file
-- TODO - Ensure file DNE before creating
 - TODO - Folder IDs should be generated in backend
-- TODO - Add new file to cache on file create
+- TODO - Autofocus on file creation popup(Works on Safari, not Firefox?)
+- TODO - Align toolbar items vertically
-- TODO - Ensure folder DNE
+- TODO - Lint config for styling(double-quotes, semi-colons, etc.)
-- TODO - Creating a file when there are no folder's yet("unfiled notes" folder)
+- TODO - Display selected file name somewhere
+- TODO - Support 'tab' button in editor focus
-- TODO - Make isUniqueFile() and isUniqueFolder() into one function
+- TODO - Place divider between mark icons and block icons
-- TODO - Auto-set the selected folder to the first folder in the list if no selected path?
-- TOOD - Fix typing of File and Folder
+- TODO -  Keyboard shortcut for new file and new folder?
-- TODO - Expand folder if selected
+- TODO -  Delete files and folders
-- TODO - "CurrentFolder" state?
+- TODO -  Drag/Drop to move files/folders
-- TODO - Autofocus on file/folder creation popup
+- TODO -  Rename files/folders

 - Files:
 	- selectedPath: